 Consider the kind of protein

-So, your best bet is to keep your animal protein intake around 10-15 percent (if you’re eating animal protein) and then incorporate delicious plant-based protein sources like legumes, ancient grains, and nuts, too.
+So, your best bet is to keep your animal protein intake around 10-15% (if you’re eating animal protein) and then incorporate delicious, plant-based protein sources like legumes, ancient grains and nuts.

 Individual protein needs

-You may also need more protein depending on your lifestyle and other factors.
+You may need more protein depending on your lifestyle and other factors.

 For instance, if you’re extremely active, you should eat more overall, and especially post-workout, since your muscles use it to recover (and get bigger!).
 (A high-quality protein powder may be your best bet in this scenario.)
 As you age, it’s also harder to keep muscle mass, so you may want to bump up your protein a little to counteract that.

 Finally, pay more attention to your protein intake if you’re a vegetarian or vegan.
-While how much you need won’t be any different, it can just be more of a conscious effort to get it in without animal products in your diet.
+While the amount you need won’t be any different, it can just take more of a conscious effort to get it in without animal products in your diet.

 Now, who wants to join me for a quinoa bowl topped with grass-fed steak?